springfuse/springfuse.github.com/index.md

       <label class="radio">
 		<input type="radio" name="frontEnd" id="jsf2Primefaces" value="jsf2Primefaces" class="updateCommand" />JSF 2, Primefaces 3.4 (Spring Web Flow 2.3.1)
 			<span class="help-block">
 				This option is going to be removed in the coming months.
-We encourage you to use one of the option above.
+We encourage you to use one of the options above.
 			</span>
 	  </label>
     </div>